yvonnesarah/Age-Calculator/README.md

 # Age-Calculator

-## Description
+## 📌 Description
-The Age Calculator Web Project is a simple and interactive web application that allows users to calculate their age based on their date of birth.
-The project is built using HTML, CSS and JavaScript, and provides an intuitive user interface for inputting dates and displaying the calculated age in days, months and years.
+The Age Calculator is a simple and interactive web application that allows users to determine their age based on their date of birth.
+Built using HTML, CSS, and JavaScript, this project provides an intuitive user interface for inputting dates and accurately calculates age in years, months, and days.

-## Prerequisites
+## 🛠 Prerequisites
 N/A

-## Features
+## 📋 Criteria
 * User-friendly interface for inputting birthdate.
-* Accurate age calculation in days, months and years.
+* Accurate age calculation in years, months, and days.
-* Responsive design for mobile and desktop use.
+* Responsive design, optimized for both mobile and desktop devices.
-* Clear display of the calculated age.
+*  Clear and concise display of the calculated age.

-## Technologies Used
+## 💻 Technologies Used
-Built with:
+This project was built using:
 * HTML
 * CSS
 * JavaScript

-## Installation
+## 🚀 Installation
-N/A
+No installation is required.
+Simply open the application in your web browser.

-## Usage
+## 📚 Usage
-* Open the Age Calculator web application in your browser.
+* Open the Age Calculator web application.
-* Enter your birthdate in the provided input fields.
+* Enter your birthdate in the provided input field.
 * Click the "Calculate Age" button.
-* View your age displayed in days, months and years.
+* View your age displayed in years, months, and days.

-## Project Link
+## 🔗 Live Demo & Repository
-Application can can be viewed here:
+Application can be viewed here:
 * [Live](https://yvonnesarah.github.io/Age-Calculator/)

 * [Repository](https://github.com/yvonnesarah/Age-Calculator)

-## Screenshot(S)
+## 🖼 Screenshot(S)
-Age Calculator
+Age Calculator Interface
 ![Screenshot](assets/images/age-calculator.png "Age Calculator")

-Age Calculator Example
+Example Calculation
 ![Screenshot](assets/images/age-calculator-example.png "Age Calculator Example")

-## Credit
+## 👥 Credit
 N/A

-## Licence
+## 📜 License
-Please refer to the LICENSE in the repo.
+This project is open-source.
+For licensing details, please refer to the LICENSE file in the repository.

+## 📬 Contact
+You can reach me at 📧 yvonneadedeji.sarah@gmail.com.